 Sexuality: Tendency to promiscuity: moderate.
-Tendency to ambivalence in sexual orientation: high.
+Tendency to LGBT in sexual orientation: moderately high.

-Population Genetics: "The Introspective Habitancy," having a high prevalence of NPA- types, and moderate prevalence of NP and NPA types.
-(Example: Anglo-Saxon subpopulations).
+Population genetics: "The Introspective Habitancy", having a high prevalence of NPA− types, and moderate prevalence of NP and NPA types.
+Example: Anglo-Saxon subpopulations, Finland.

-Pitfalls: Unstressed NPA- individuals can resemble NP types.
-High temperament N types and NP types can resemble NA- types and NPA- types, respectively.
-Sexually profligate passive-aggressive types can have behavior that could be confused with that of N types.
-Borderline N- and N-P types can resemble passive-aggressive types.
+Pitfalls: Unstressed NPA− individuals can resemble NP types.
+High temperament NP types can resemble NPA− types.
+Sexually profligate passive aggressive types can have behavior that could be confused with that of N or NA types.
+Borderline types can resemble passive-aggressive types.